Christine Drazan: Career

-Oregon House of Representatives
+Oregon Legislative Assembly

 Elections

-Bill Kennemer, a member of the state house from the 39th district retired during the 2018 election.
+Bill Kennemer, a Republican member of the state house from the 39th district, retired during the 2018 election cycle.
 Drazan defeated John Lee, Seth Rydmark, and Ken Kraft for the Republican nomination and defeated Democratic nominee Elizabeth Graser-Lindsey in the general election.
 She defeated Democratic nominee Tessah Danel and Libertarian nominee Kenny Sernach in the 2020 election.

+On March 5, 2024, Drazan announced that she would seek the Republican nomination in the 51st district, which became her home district after the 2020 redistricting cycle.
+Drazan defeated incumbent James Hieb, who replaced her when she resigned from the house in 2020, after raising $169,000 compared to Hieb's $19,000.
+She ran unopposed in the general election.

+Daniel Bonham, the Minority Leader in the Oregon State Senate and member from the 26th district, resigned in 2025 to take a position within President Donald Trump's administration.
+Bonham endorsed Drazan to be selected as his replacement.
+18 commissioners from Clackamas, Multnomah, Wasco, and Hood River assembled to select a replacement on October 23.
+Drazan, state representative Jeff Helfrich, and chair of the Wasco County Republican Party John Grant competed for the nomination.
+The commissioners voted 11 to 7 in favor of Jeff Helfrich against Drazan, but Drazan won as all of the commissioners from Clackamas, whose votes were weighted more heavily due to population distribution, supported her.

 Tenure

-During Drazan's tenure in the state house she served on the Judiciary committee.
+During Drazan's tenure in the state house she served on the Healthcare committee.
 Drazan was selected to replace Carl Wilson as the Minority Leader on September 16, 2019, and served until she was replaced by Vikki Breese-Iverson on November 30, 2021.
+In 2024, she was selected to succeed Jeff Helfrich as Minority Leader.

-During her time as Minority Leader the Republicans refused to attend legislative meetings in order to deny a quorum so that legislation could not be passed.
-Drazan participated in these quorum denials and left the state.
-She also forced the readings of the entirety of legislation as a delaying tactic.
-She was appointed to the six-member committee to redraw the districts following the 2020 United States census with equal representation from the Democratic and Republican parties as a compromise created to have the Republicans stop using delaying tactics against legislation.
+During Drazan's time as Minority Leader, the Republicans refused to attend legislative meetings in order to deny a quorum so that legislation could not be passed.
+Drazan participated in these quorum denials and even left the state to further them in the 2020 legislative session.
+She also forced the verbatim readings of the entirety of legislation on the floor of the House as a delay tactic.

+Drazan was appointed to the six-member committee to redraw the districts following the 2020 United States census with equal representation from the Democratic and Republican parties as a compromise created to have the Republicans stop using delaying tactics against legislation.
 Speaker Tina Kotek later reversed her decision and restored the Democratic majority on the committee redrawing the congressional districts.
 She made a motion for Kotek to be censured due to this, but it failed with thirty-three representatives voting against and fourteen voting in favor.